 Making the Persimmon Tree

-Creating a versatile composition
+Creating the composition

 Details of the wax sculpture